Hiwonder-docs/PuppyPi/source/docs/13_visual_recognition_and_tracking.md

 dilated = cv2.dilate(eroded, cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3)))  # 膨胀(dilation)
 ```

 erode() function is used for corrosion.
-Take "eroded = cv2.erode(frame_mask, cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3)))" for example.
+Take "**eroded = cv2.erode(frame_mask, cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3)))**" for example.
 The meaning of the parameters in bracket are as follow.
-The first parameter "frame_mask" is the input image.
+The first parameter "**frame_mask**" is the input image.
-The second parameter "cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3))" is the structural element and kernel deciding the nature of the operation.
+The second parameter "**cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3))**" is the structural element and kernel deciding the nature of the operation.
 And the first parameter in the parenthesis is the kernel shape and the second parameter is the kernel dimension.
 dilate() function is used for image dilation.
 And the meaning of the parameters in parenthesis is the same as that of erode() function

-**(3) Acquire the Maximum Contour**
+(3) Acquire the Maximum Contour

 After processing the image, acquire the contour of the target to be recognized, which involves findContours() function in cv2 library.